Introduction: 250 to 5000 Watts PWM DC/AC 220V Power Inverter

 13> "Optional" : Deep Cycle batteries are your best choice, consider them for best results .. read more

 14> Be cautious when building this circuit it involves high voltage which is lethal, any part you touch when the circuit is ON could give you a nasty painful jolt, specially the heat-sinks, never touch them when the circuit is on to see if the transistors are hot !!
 I ate it several times :)

-The optional "Low voltage warning" is already embedded in the PCB layout, you can disregard it and not install it's components if you do not need it.
-It does not affect the functionality of the main circuit.
-16>
+15> The optional "Low voltage warning" is already embedded in the PCB layout, you can disregard it and not install it's components if you do not need it.
+It does not affect the functionality of the main circuit, it just sounds a buzzer.

 16> The Motorola 2N6277 is a durable heavy duty power transistor, it is used in many US tanks for it's reliability but unfortunately it is a very hard to find part, instead you can substitute each 2N6277 with 2 x 2N3773 or any equivalent, and yes equivalents work too.

 17> I've included an optional "Battery level indicator" circuit diagram that has 4 LEDs, you can see it installed on the front panel of my inverter pic, it is functioning great and shows precisely how much juice the batteries still have.
 I have included a small relay that is powered by the last LED to auto shutoff the inverter once last LED is off.

 Update 18-Feb-16: There are cheap readily available, professional looking Battery level indicators these days for a couple of $, consider them in your project.
 LED meterLCD meter